dschlenk/opennms-cookbook/README.md

 The easiest way to satisfy this dependency is to use the `postgres` recipe in this cookbook.
 It can be added to the run list prior to the `default` recipe.
 When used, installation, configuration, and initialization of PostgreSQL 15 will occur via the PGDG repositories and the `postgres` password contained in the vault item described above will be applied to the `postgres` role.

+For more advanced setups, override the `node['opennms']['datasources']` attributes as needed to work according to your needs.

 ## Recommended Features